ArkyvIO/Python-Bootcamp/day5-password-generator/README.md

 ## Project Description

-For Day 5, I worked on a Password Generator project using Python.
+For the Day 5 project, I worked on a Password Generator project using Python.
 This project focused on implementing Python loops (`for` and `while`), using random numbers, and incorporating `if` statements.
 The Password Generator generates secure passwords based on user-defined parameters.

 ## Concepts Learned